Table of contents

 The Personal Information We Collect

-Seismic has no direct relationship with the consumers whose Personal Information Seismic collects in the course of providing the Services.
+Seismic has no direct relationship with the consumers whose Personal Information Seismic collects in the course of providing the contracted services to our customers.
 All such information is owned and controlled by our customers, who are the data controllers for such information with respect to data protection laws.

 Access to Personal Information Controlled by Seismic’s Customers

-B. Personal Information Collected from Visitors to Our Websites and through Seismic Sales, Marketing, and Customer Support Activities
+A. Personal Information Collected from Visitors to Our Websites and through Seismic Sales, and Marketing

 You can choose not to provide us with certain information, but then you may not be able to register with us or to take advantage of some of our features.
 We may anonymize your Personal Information so that you cannot be individually identified, and provide that information to our partners.